AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/define-wf-goals-objectives.md

 * Develop a process for delivery of services and use Workfront to manage tasks associated with any daily or weekly responsibilities.
 * Use Resource Management tools to view the allocation of resources to tasks so you can better understand how to improve productivity and quality of delivery.
-  For more information about Resource Planning, see [Resource Planning in Adobe Workfront](../../resource-mgmt/resource-planning/resource-planning-overview.md)
+  For more information about Resource Planning, see [Resource Planning : article index](../../resource-mgmt/resource-planning/resource-planning-overview.md)

 ## Define success criteria